MRT Line 3 (Metro Manila): Rolling stock

 The plans for new rolling stock has been an issue for the MRT during the Aquino administration under DOTC's leadership of then Secretary Joseph Emilio Abaya, with plans to acquire 52-second-hand LRVs offered from Madrid Metro in Spain with a budget of ₱8.43 billion, along with a proposal from Inekon Trams in 2013.
 However, undisclosed issues and train incompatibility issues regarding the project, the project was downgraded to 48 LRVs, with the contract having CRRC Dalian supply 48 new LRVs.

-The deployment of the Dalian trainsets was delayed due to several factors, including weight limits on existing tracks and inconsistencies in production, which has since been corrected.
+The deployment of the Dalian trains was delayed due to several factors, including weight limits on existing tracks and inconsistencies in production, which has since been corrected.
 On October 27, 2018, DOTr started the gradual deployment of the 2nd-generation trains.
-Currently, none of the Dalian trains are in operation.
+Currently, one of the Dalian trains are in operation after it re-entered service on the line on July 16, 2025.
+Full deployment for the Dalian trains is set for 2026.